 The Electro-Harmonix LPB-1 Nano Linear Power Booster is our budget pick.
 This is a re-creation of the original LPB-1, and comes in a smaller enclosure that is built for the rigors of the road.
 This pedal features a vintage boost with personality and is quite affordable and durable.

-Finally, the J. Rockett Audio Designs Jeff Archer Boost/Overdrive is a fantastic transparent boost and overdrive for discerning musicians that are willing to pay for quality.
+Finally, our Editor’s Choice, the J. Rockett Audio Designs Jeff Archer Boost/Overdrive is a fantastic transparent boost and overdrive for discerning musicians that are willing to pay for quality.
 It features the iconic K-style harmonic saturation of J. Rockett’s original unit and offers a vast amount of clean headroom as well as a remarkable ability to drive a tube amp for added grit and punch.